Former – Labelling requirements for meat and poultry products

 Note: A claim such as "no water added" is not permitted since it may likely be considered misleading under subsections 5(1) of the FDA and 6(1) of the SFCA.
 Refer to Negative claims pertaining to the absence or non-addition of a substance for more information.

-When the retained water declaration is presented as part of the product description, it must be conspicuously shown and written in characters not less than half the size of the product's common name or half the size of any additional mandatory information (e.g., "with giblets").
+When the retained water declaration is presented as part of the product description, it must be conspicuously shown and written in characters not less than half the size of the product's common name or half the size of any additional mandatory information (for example, "with giblets").

-Packages containing a variety of raw, single-ingredient meat products (e.g., giblets) may declare the amount of retained water on the label by either:
+Packages containing a variety of raw, single-ingredient meat products (for example, giblets) may declare the amount of retained water on the label by either:

 - listing a separate declaration for each component, or